Lahsukdh/Lahsukdh/README.md

 - 👋 Hi, I’m @Lahsukdh
-- 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently learning the foundations of C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me dhkushaldh@gmail.com
 - 😄 Pronouns: he/him